box/developer.box.com/content/guides/tooling/salesforce-toolkit/methods.md

 ### `setSlackChannelAccessManagementDisabled`

-This toolkit method calls the [11][put integration mappings] endpoint to update the access management disabled setting.
+This toolkit method calls the [11][put integration mappings] endpoint to update the access management deactivated setting.

 This method/invocable is used in a flow template provided in the Box for Salesforce package `Create Box Folder/Slack Channel Mapping`.